-1 Impact of Earnings-Sharing
+Impact of Earnings-Sharing

-2 With respect to earnings sharing note first that, in plans of a given duration, the addition 3 of earnings sharing mechanisms reduces cost savings modestly compared to a plan of the same 4 duration with no sharing mechanism.
-The lower is the company's share of earnings variances, 5 the lower are cost savings.
-However, plans of longer duration that have an earnings sharing 6 mechanism can deliver more cost savings than plans of shorter duration that lack an earnings 7 sharing mechanism.
-For example, a five year plan with 50/50 sharing produces 7% more cost 8 savings than traditional regulation with a three year cycle.
+3 With respect to earnings sharing note first that, in plans of a given duration, the addition 4 of earnings sharing mechanisms reduces cost savings modestly compared to a plan of the same 5 duration with no sharing mechanism.
+For example, the addition to a 5 year plan of an earnings 6 sharing mechanism with a 75% company share reduces average annual performance gains by 24 7 basis points in the longer run.
+The lower is the company's share of earnings variances, the lower 8 are cost savings.
+However, plans of longer duration that have an earnings sharing mechanism 9 can deliver more cost savings than plans of shorter duration that lack an earnings sharing 10 mechanism.
+For example, a five year plan with 75/25 sharing produces 51 basis points of 11 additional performance gains compared to a two year rate case cycle.